kevinsuh/nova-server/README.md

 why hold IP address?
 	this meta data lets us know where the request came from, which can help in the future to track fraud found with `request.connection.remoteAddress` [stack-overflow](http://stackoverflow.com/questions/8107856/how-to-determine-a-users-ip-address-in-node)

+to test...
+install mocha as global package. this lets you run mocha test suites seamlessly. we store tests in `/test
+`npm install -g mocha`